 Finally, and most importantly, your blog needs to have an established readership base.
 Generally, we judge that by looking at your social media following, your blog’s unique visitors per month and the number of entries in giveaways.
 At minimum, a blog should have 7,500 unique visitors a month, get an average of 150 entrants per contest and have a minimum of at least 2 of these: 2,000 Facebook page likes / 1,000 Instagram followers / 3,000 Twitter followers / 3,000 Pinterest followers.

 For vloggers interested in working together to share our clients’ products on their YouTube channel, we look for YouTube channels to have a minimum of 7,500 channel subscribers and channel views of at least 750,000 or with unique scenarios where a YouTube channel has a viral video with exceptional views, KidStuff PR will vet these YouTube channels on a case-by-case basis.

-For Instagram Influencers interested in working together, we look for your Instagram account to have a minimum of 50,000 followers for low engagement accounts or 12,000 followers minimum with a very good engagement (which is at least 400 likes as an average for 5 of their IG posts and at least 5 of their IG posts have a minimum of 20 comments) or a very, very high amount of engagement on Instagram channels with stats lower than 12k followers, to be determined by KidStuff PR.
+For Instagram Influencers interested in working together, we look for your Instagram account to have a minimum of 50,000 to 12,000 followers for high engagement accounts or at least 12,000 followers minimum with very-high engagement (above 6-8% for last 5-20 posts) all to be determined by KidStuff PR.